Students-SC/workshops/portfolio-cheatsheet.md

 5. Commit the changes and push to GitHub
 6. View the website!

-> [!TIP]
+> **Tip:**
 > This website is hosted on GitHub Pages.
-You can look at the source code at https://www.github.com/students-sc/workshops
+You can look at the source code at [https://www.github.com/students-sc/workshops](https://www.github.com/students-sc/workshops)

 ### GitHub Pages Settings
 <picture>